Our Impact Framework

 All our investees are seeking to be impactful and the collective impact they create is a matter of inspiration for all of us.
 Its therefore important to get a good handle on this collective impact so we can track progress and remain accountable.
 This not only helps us stay focused on our purpose, but also helps our entrepreneurs serve their customers better.

-We recognize that measuring impact is an art and a science.
+We recognise that measuring impact is an art and a science.
 In our approach, we strive towards rigour, but aim to avoid the trap of false precision.
 We capture key metrics in a unifying framework, but also seek to learn from the varied nuances of our investees’ work.
 We aim for simplicity but strive for insight.

 For all of us at Omidyar Network India, the impact achieved to date has spurred an even greater commitment to working with those who can create a meaningful life for every Indian.
-As our organization evolves, we plan to refine our approach, to incorporate learnings from our experience and continually improve the utility of our framework.
+As our organisation evolves, we plan to refine our approach, to incorporate learnings from our experience and continually improve the utility of our framework.

 We would love to hear your feedback on our impact framework and ideas on how to improve it.
 Please write to us at contact@omidyarnetwork.in